“Most people would rather be wrong than be different.”

 To be a nonconformist is to choose the more resistant path, because it is that path alone which leads to meaning.

-To be a nonconformist is to pursue voraciously that fleeting chance to manifest one’s calling on an unknown, distant day, at the expense of social capital today.
+To be a nonconformist is to pursue vigorously the fleeting chance to manifest one’s calling in the longer-term, at the expense of social capital today.

-To be a nonconformist is to prioritize the opportunity of sincere self-acceptance over the guarantee of instant — but cosmetic — group approval.
+To be a nonconformist is to value and prioritize the chance for self-acceptance over guaranteed, but fleeting group approval.

-To be a nonconformist is to live authentically; to speak one’s truth fully; to stand up and be counted when adhering to minority positions; to keep safe the precious lights of dignity, and empathy, and goodness in this life, and to mock, harass, and undermine the advocates of evil.
+To be a nonconformist is to live authentically; to speak one’s truth fully; to stand up and be counted when adhering to minority positions.

 To embrace nonconformity is freedom.